angular/angular/aio/content/guide/i18n-optional-manual-runtime-locale.md

 To manually set the runtime locale of an application to one other than the automatic value, complete the following actions.

-1. Search for the Unicode locale ID in the language-locale combination in [the Angular repository][GithubAngularAngularTreeMasterPackagesCommonLocales].
+1. Search for the Unicode locale ID in the language-locale combination in the [`@angular/common/locales/`][UnpkgBrowseAngularCommonLocales] directory.
 1. Set the [`LOCALE_ID`][AioApiCoreLocaleId] token.

 The following example sets the value of `LOCALE_ID` to `fr` for French.